Trump again threatens widespread destruction in Iran if a deal is not reached 'shortly'

 NATO air defenses intercepted a ballistic missile over Turkey that was fired from Iran, Turkey's Defense Ministry said, in the fourth such incident since the start of the war.
 Iran has denied firing the previous missiles.
 Turkey is taking part in mediation efforts.

 Israel launched a new wave of attacks on Iran, saying it was striking “military infrastructure” across Tehran.
-Explosions were heard in the Iranian capital and Iranian state media reported a petrochemicals plant in Tabriz, in the north, sustained damage in an airstrike.
+Explosions were heard in the Iranian capital, and Iranian state media reported that a petrochemicals plant in Tabriz, in the north, sustained damage in an airstrike.

 Peacekeepers killed in Lebanon, where Israel is battling Hezbollah

+The United Nations Security Council planned to convene an emergency session Tuesday after officials announced that three peacekeepers in southern Lebanon had been killed in less than 24 hours.
+The meeting was scheduled after a request from France.

-The United Nations peacekeeping mission in southern Lebanon, where Israel is battling the Iran-backed Hezbollah, said three peacekeepers have been killed in less than 24 hours.
-The peacekeeping mission known as UNIFIL did not say who was responsible for the deaths overnight and into Monday.
+The U.N. peacekeeping mission in the region where Israel is battling the Iran-backed Hezbollah did not say who was responsible for the deaths overnight and into Monday.

-Two of the peacekeepers were killed when an explosion of “unknown origin” destroyed their vehicle, and a third was killed earlier when a UNIFIL base was hit by a projectile.
+Two of the peacekeepers were killed when an explosion of “unknown origin” destroyed their vehicle, and a third was killed earlier when a base for the peacekeeping mission, known as UNIFIL, was hit by a projectile.
 All three peacekeepers were from the Indonesian army, U.N. officials said.

 An Israeli airstrike on a Beirut suburb killed one person and wounded 17, including four children, according to Lebanon's Health Ministry.